-\begin{definition}(Static Risk Measure; adapted from \citet{Artzner1999-bs}) Let \((\Omega, \mathcal{F}, \mathbb{P})\) denote a probability space, and let \(\mathcal{F}_N \subseteq \mathcal{F}\) denote the \(\sigma\)-algebra representing information available at time \(N\).
+\begin{definition}[Static Risk Measure; adapted from \citet{Artzner1999-bs}] Let \((\Omega, \mathcal{F}, \mathbb{P})\) denote a probability space, and let \(\mathcal{F}_N \subseteq \mathcal{F}\) denote the \(\sigma\)-algebra representing information available at time \(N\).
 Denote by \(L^\infty(\mathcal{F}_N)\) the space of essentially bounded, \(\mathcal{F}_N\)-measurable random variables.
-A static risk measure is a mapping, \(\rho: L^\infty(\mathcal{F}_N) \to \mathbb{R}\), that assigns to each random variable, \(X \in L^\infty(\mathcal{F}_N)\), a single real value. \end{definition} In essence, a static risk measure evaluates risk at a fixed point in time, without taking into consideration the temporal evolution of information.
+A static risk measure is a mapping, \(\rho: L^\infty(\mathcal{F}_N) \to \mathbb{R}\), that assigns to each random variable, \(X \in L^\infty(\mathcal{F}_N)\), a single real value. \end{definition} In essence, a static risk measure evaluates risk at a fixed point in time.
 In RL-based contexts, static risk measures can be useful for quantifying the risk associated with the return at the end of an episode.
-One of the primary appeals of static risk measures is that they are considered to be easily interpretable.\\
+One of the primary appeals of static risk measures is their interpretability.\\

-\begin{definition}(Conditional Risk Measure; adapted from \citet{Ruszczynski2010-sm}) Let \((\Omega, \mathcal{F}, \mathbb{P})\) denote a probability space with filtration \((\mathcal{F}_t)_{t=0}^N\), where \(\mathcal{F}_t \subseteq \mathcal{F}\) represents the information available up to time \(t\).
+\begin{definition}[Conditional Risk Measure; adapted from \citet{Ruszczynski2010-sm}] Let \((\Omega, \mathcal{F}, \mathbb{P})\) denote a probability space with filtration \((\mathcal{F}_t)_{t=0}^N\), where \(\mathcal{F}_t \subseteq \mathcal{F}\) represents the information available up to time \(t\).
 Denote by \(L^\infty(\mathcal{F}_N)\) the space of essentially bounded, \(\mathcal{F}_N\)-measurable random variables, and by \(L^\infty(\mathcal{F}_t)\) the space of essentially bounded, \(\mathcal{F}_t\)-measurable random variables.
 A conditional risk measure at time \(t\) is a mapping, \(\rho_t: L^\infty(\mathcal{F}_N) \to L^\infty(\mathcal{F}_t)\), that assigns to each random variable, \(X \in L^\infty(\mathcal{F}_N)\), a conditional risk evaluation, \(\rho_t(X)\), that is \(\mathcal{F}_t\)-measurable and satisfies the following monotonicity property: if \(X \leq X'\) almost surely, then \(\rho_t(X) \leq \rho_t(X')\). \end{definition} In essence, a conditional risk measure at time \(t\) is a mapping that evaluates the risk of future outcomes (e.g. at time \(N > t\)) based on the information available up to and including time \(t\).
 The monotonicity property ensures that if a future outcome, \(X\), always yields less loss (or more reward) than another outcome, \(X'\), then \(X\) is never assigned a higher risk than \(X'\).\\